 What a recumbent trike is not

-While there are some people who are fit and agile and can push their trikes to limits I can't think to keep up with, a trike is not a next generation road bike designed to beat two wheeled bikes, especially up-hill.
-My (me: Eric) wife (Susan) has been riding a trike for several years now and often prompts me to get out on the road, though after failed cervical surgery late 2016 to reduce some pain, it is getting harder for her to have a win.
+While there are some people who are fit and agile and can push their trikes to limits whom I can't think to keep up with, a trike is not a next generation road bike designed to beat two wheeled bikes, especially up-hill.
+My (me: Eric) wife (Susan) has been riding a trike for several years now and often prompts me to get out on the road, though after failed cervical surgery late 2016, supposedly to reduce some pain (but it did the opposite), it is getting harder for her to have a win.
 More the problem now may be that she has a favourite place to go which is a secluded section of road generally cut off to cars except for "Hill Climb Events".
 I have an electric assist motor and she does not, but unless I use the e-assist she beats the pants off me up that hill and that is so depressing :o) but yet impressive.

-The thing is, it doesn't seem all that long ago she didn't seem to have a secret supply of stamina and I didn't need so much e-assist to get there first.
+The thing is, it's not that long ago she didn't seem to have a secret supply of stamina and I didn't need so much e-assist to get there first.
 She regularly goes out riding and it would seem that each time she has gone out, she has been rewarded with a little gift tucked away somewhere on her trike.
 For a lot of people that is what three wheels are about, that little gift that attaches itself each time, building to the point where you can look back and say Wow ...look how far I've come!

 To others the wow doesn't take so long, 10 or 15 minutes and they can turn around and say something like "I never thought I'd get in this thing and now I'm riding".
 That is what recumbent trikes are about for most.
 Someone who hasn't ridden a bike for 10 years can't expect to get on a trike and beat all the competition but you can very well get on a trike and beat your recent best and improve tomorrows best.
 The story for most three wheelers is simply starting to live again.